hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/index.html.md

 Terraform requires an environment variable `TF_ACC` be set in order to run acceptance tests.
-This is by design, and intended to prevent developers from incurring unintended charges when running tests.
+This is by design, and intended to prevent developers from incurring unintended changes when running tests.
 The easiest way to run acceptance tests is to use the built in `make` step `testacc`, which explicitly sets the `TF_ACC` value for you.
 Example: